 - Failure to pay is often an illegal tactic to try to make you quit.

-You can of course collect for unpaid wages.
-You may be able to collect additional funds as well:
+You can, of course, collect for unpaid wages.
+With an experienced unpaid wages attorney, you may be able to collect additional funds as well:

 Overtime – If your employer owes you for time worked over 40 per week, you may be able to collect 1½ times your hourly rate (which also applies to some salaried positions).

 Back wages & Liquidated Damages – Liquidated damages double the amount you are paid as a penalty.
 If you are owed $3000, you receive $6000.

 Legal Fees – A potential advantage of going to court is that (per FLSA guidelines), if you win, your employer must pay the full cost for your attorney.